 And finally, and again, try and make them bookmakers work for your cash.
 In the 2019 Ladbrokes/Corals list of biggest betting races in the UK, 11 of the top 20 places were filled by Festival Races.
 All seven of the races on Gold Cup day made it into the top 20, the lowest rated being the Martin Pipe in 19th.
 Only one Royal Ascot race, their Gold Cup made it into the top twenty, in 12th, two places behind the Foxhunters.
 I ask you..

 My personal betting strategy for Cheltenham 2021 - In the last 10 Festivals and since doing Gaultstats.com I have made a total of £7800 profit on the week.
 That's under £800 a festival, and yes, no fortune.
 But fun.
-Last year I didn't wake up to W Mullins and Momentum until the GC but was fortunate to finish with a couple of Hail Mary quid on both It Came To Pass and Indefatigable.
+Last year I didn't wake up to W Mullins and Momentum until the GC and was fortunate to finish with a couple of Hail Mary quid on both It Came To Pass and Indefatigable.
 I know, not tipped on my site.
 This year, I intend to take more notice of overnight prices before burdening folk with my selections.
-I have been very fortunate over the last couple of Festivals and I am due a 'mare.
+I have been very fortunate over the last couple of Festivals.
+Therefore I am due a 'mare.
 Would win more if I cut back on the antepost.
 But hey ho.
 It helps to pass the winter.

 Tactics - In the week before the Festival, I go to Grahams Preview Night in the Europa Hotel, Belfast.
 An excellent, well run evening.
 Usually attended by David Casey and Gordon Elliott who are always informative and interesting to listen to.
 Kevin Blake was a late replacement in 2020 for Richard 'I can't see a bet there' Hoiles.
 Kevin didn't disappoint.
-He seems to have the respect of Wilie, Gordon, Henry.
+He seems to have the respect of Willie, Gordon, Henry.
 They talk to him and he works for Joseph.
 Different nuggets always come from that evening.
 I look forward to it.
 The next bit is really sad.
 I take the whole pre-Cheltenham week off work making stats grids on A4 paper from each race from the 6-day decs.
 Every race, every horse, every stat.
 My own pencil system of ticks, squiggles and crosses.
 Takes forever but once in a while something interesting will hopefully materialise.
 No antepost betting on handicaps (well, not that much).
 By the time a tip has got to me, that price has probably already gone, and, as outlined above, there is every likelihood you will get bigger and/or more places on the day.
 Listen to Rory Delargy and Tony Keenan on The Final Furlong.
 Well worth the time spent, even though you may not agree with them.
 Rory's knowledge is encyclopedic and Tony is definitely no mug.
 Both lovely lads.
-Recommend Andrew Mount as well, such stats, the real deal.
+Recommend Andrew Mount as well, such stats, he's the real deal.

 Each Festival Day - (Nerdy stuff but we all have our own way) Trust my stats grids.
 But be flexible enough to react to what is happening/momentum.
 Don't treat each race as a separate event. (yeh, that's easy).
 We have spent all winter deciding what we are going to bet on in certain races.
 Hard to adapt.
-Seems obvious but look at the form of each winner to possibly assist with future selections in the week.
+Seems obvious but look at the form of each winner to possibly assist with future selections later in the week.
 Try to listen to very little during the week itself.
-Consider the selections and thinking of Tom Segal and Paul Kealy in the RP, and Betfairs's Tony Calvin.
+Consider the selections and thinking of Tom Segal and Paul Kealy in the RP, and Betfair's Tony Calvin.
 Write at the top of each RP race page which bookie gives most places and those other daft offers.
 It's the only way I'll remember.
 Commit to memory the RP page number for trainer form.
 Mind that free bets from firms other than Skybet usually only last a limited time in Cheltenham week.
 Some have to be used each day.
 If it's the wrong price, even if it didn't enter initial calculations, trust instincts and throw a few quid at it.
 It's not the Flat, you have been watching these horses for six months.
-Horrible aftertiming, but in 2020 just before the off, I backed all five winners late on the exchange that had drifted significantly since the morning.
-Not big amounts, but enough to make a decent winner.
-I backed other losers in the same races, obviously.
+Horrible aftertiming, but in 2020 just before the off, I backed five winners late on the win exchange that had drifted significantly since the morning.
+Just enough to make them a decent winner.
+I backed plenty other losers in the same races, obviously.
 Now that I've said it, that luck won't happen this year.